locka99/opcua/README.md

 Read the [change log](./CHANGELOG.md) for changes per version as well as aspirational / upcoming work.

+Read the [compatibility](./docs/compatibility.md) page for how the implementation conforms with the OPC UA spec.

 The API documentation is generated from the latest published crates which may be some way behind current development.

 <table>